phamcongthuy/challenge/vote/email-sent.markdown

 <p>We sent a message to your email address with a link you can press to <span style="display: inline-block">confirm your votes.</span></p>

-<small>Didn’t get an email?
-It might be in your “spam” folder.</small>

 <form action="/vote/email-sent/" method="get">

 <input type="hidden" name="learn" />